 - Currency: Philippine Peso (click here for current conversion rates)

-- Visa: 30 day visa-on-arrival available for most nationalities.
-You will most likely be asked for proof of departure before being permitted entry to the country
+- Visa: 30 day visa-free entry for most nationalities.
+You will most likely be asked for proof of departure in addition to your passport before being permitted entry to the country

 - Safety Rating: Ranked 134 on the Global Peace Index with a score of 2.52 (USA is ranked 128 with a score of 2.40).
 While most tourists are not victims of violent crime or political conflicts, theft is common, particularly in the cities